-The differences in the valuation between UK GAAP and Solvency II relates to the recognition of accrued interest which has been recognised for Solvency II purposes under Investments and for UK GAAP purposes under 'other assets'.
+The differences in the valuation between UK GAAP and Solvency II relates to the recognition of accrued interest, if any accrued interest has been accounted for, which has been recognised for Solvency II purposes under Investments and for UK GAAP purposes under other assets.
 All other assets are valued for Solvency II purposes on the same basis as the GAAP financial statements.